-I've also included a template for email subscribers to download, which saves a bit of measuring out and trial and error with the paw sizes.
+I’ve also included a template for you to download, which saves a bit of measuring out and trial and error with the paw sizes.
 The file has an individual template as well as paper-saving templates for if you have groups.

 How to make the cat bookmark: